 How to Get Around Florence

-That said, beyond the centre of Florence, choosing to use Florence’s public transport is a smart move.
-If you’re not able to stay in the historic centre or need to reach either the Santa Maria Novella or Campo di Marte train stations, then the city’s buses may be your best bet.
-Tickets for the buses can be bought at tobacconists and newsagents, and they come as either a single trip (1.5€) or multi trip (4.5€).
-A last resort is to buy one from the driver, but it will cost you more at 2.5€.
+Beyond the city center, though, taking public transport is a smart move.
+If you can’t stay in the historic center or need to reach the Santa Maria Novella or Campo di Marte train stations, the buses are your best bet.
+You can buy bus tickets at tobacco shops and newsstands, choosing either a single-trip (which costs €1.5, or about $1.62) or multi-trip ticket (€4.50).
+A last resort is to buy one from the driver, which will cost you more at €2.50.

 Where to Stay in Florence